lmjohns3/theanets/docs/creating.rst

   <theanets.layers.base.Layer>` subclass.

 - ``activation``: A string describing the :ref:`creating-activation` to use for the layer.
-This defaults to "logistic".
+This defaults to "relu".

 - ``inputs``: An integer or dictionary describing the sizes of the inputs that this layer expects.
 This is normally optional and defaults to the size of the